Badhan-BUET-Zone/badhan-admin-frontend/README.md

 # Setup Backup and Restore
 The Backup-and-Restore page is a UI for the API implemented in [this repository](https://github.com/Badhan-BUET-Zone/badhan-backup).
-However, this API has not been deployed to a live server and this, you will need to follow through the instructions written below in order to run the API locally in your machine.
+However, this API has not been deployed to a live server and thus, you will need to follow through the instructions written below in order to run the API locally in your machine.
 1) Install Node.js on your machine